History of the Pacific Islands: New Zealand

-Niue Island
+Niue

-The history of the Niue Island can be traced back to a 1,000 years when the Polynesian settles came here.
+The history of Niue can be traced back to a 1,000 years when the Polynesian settles came here.
 Traces of Pukapulan dialect are still there in the native language which is based on the Samoan and Tongan language.
-The Polynesian settlers were raters isolated as there was very little inter island trade and the existence of the limestone island was in itself very difficult due to lack of rivers and cultivable soil.
+The Polynesian settlers were rather isolated as there was very little inter island trade and the existence of the limestone island was in itself very difficult due to lack of rivers and cultivable soil.

 The modern history of Niue can be traced back to 1774 with the arrival of Captain James Cook.
 Cook described the island as "Savage Island" in his records as the natives were not very welcoming to strangers.
 This was in complete contrast to the Tongans he described as "The Friendly Islands".
 Captain Cook tried to set his foot thrice on the island but was repulsed each of the three times.
 The natives at that time were quite hostile to strangers.
 Christianity was brought to the island by Peniamina in the year 1846 when he got converted during his stay at Samoa.
 The islanders were completely converted to Christianity by the end of the 19th century.
 Colonization took place thereafter and the island was declared as a part of the British Empire.

 The island country became independent in 1974 but still have a free association agreement with New Zealand and many of its citizens have become citizens of New Zealand.
 Now the Island country has a democracy and is governed by a legislative assembly consisting of 20 members.
 Niue is the smallest democracy in the world.